sbdchd/blog/_posts/2020-04-15-avoiding-another-typescript-compiler-bug-with-eslint.md

 ---

-So you're working away on your TypeScript based project and you have a `switch` statement with some `case`s, which TypeScript is happy with but:
+So you're working away on your TypeScript based project and you have a `switch` statement with some `case`s, which TypeScript is happy with, but there's a problem!

 ```typescript
 function reducer(